History of the Lieutenancy

 Aspects of the historic work of Lord-Lieutenants have survived through to the present-day role of Lord-Lieutenants:

-- They are Her Majesty The Queen’s representative in the county, and from that flows much of what they do – including as necessary acting as her eyes and ears.
+- They are His Majesty The King’s representative in the county, and from that flows much of what they do – including as necessary acting as his eyes and ears.

 - Links with the military remain strong and important – mainly in an ambassadorial role, but in particular strongly supporting the reserve and cadet forces and major military bases in the county.